ZhuangLab/storm-control/README.md

 Warning!
 There have been many changes and this software is now only compatible with Python3 / PyQt5!
 If you want the end of the line of the (deprecated) Python2 / PyQt4 software then use the python2_pyqt4 branch.

 ## Installation ##
-You will need Python and PyQt as well as a number of other libraries.
+You will need Python3 and PyQt5 as well as a number of other libraries.
 Please see the Install.txt file in the hal4000 folder.

 ## General notes ##
 1. This software is written primarily in Python with a few C helper libraries.